robin-raymond/zax.io/basics.md

 void                // declared contained value occupies
                     // a location within a type
-                    // without allocating space for the contained value return              // controls code generation for the return statement source              // loads a related source file tab-stop            // sets the tab-stop for the source that follows
+                    // without allocating space for the contained value resolve             // controls when a declaration should resolve return              // controls code generation for the return statement source              // loads a related source file tab-stop            // sets the tab-stop for the source that follows